deadalusai/iron-pipeline/README.md

 4. Modify the response created by another middleware

 Unlike `Chain`, middleware is always executed in the exact order in which it was registered.
-Also unlike `Chain`, there is only one middleware trait: `PipelineMiddleware`.
+Also unlike `Chain`, there is only one middleware trait: `Middleware`.

-# The PipelineMiddleware trait
+# The Middleware trait

-The `PipelineMiddleware` trait is implemented for any middleware you want to run in a pipeline.
+The `Middleware` trait is implemented for any middleware you want to run in a pipeline.

 The trait is nearly identical in behaviour to the `iron::middleware::Handler` trait as it accepts an `&mut Request` and returns an `IronResult<Response>`.
 However it also accepts a `PipelineNext` parameter, which allows it to optionally invoke the next